ivanres/itec833/README.md

 ### sampledb
-This is a sample database used by the `SqlLoggerService` Place the logs.db databas in `C:\databases`.
+This is a sample database used by the `SqlLoggerService` Place the `logs.db` database in `C:\databases`.
 At the moment the location it is hardcoded in that path.
 `C:\databases\logs.db`

 ### tomcat7_8082